KamalM8/Few-Shot-learning-Fashion/fewshot/README.md

 (Snell et al).

 **Arguments**
-- dataset: {'omniglot', 'miniImageNet'}.
+- dataset: {'omniglot', 'miniImageNet', 'fashion'}.
 Whether to use the Omniglot or miniImagenet dataset
 - distance: {'l2', 'cosine'}.
 Which distance metric to use
 - n-train: Support samples per class for training tasks